cyril279/cyril279.github.io/hardware/cutter.md

+# Inkcut + Distrobox
-# Inkcut Containerized | 2025/08 revisit
+2025/08 revisit
+- Distribution independent
+- Immutable-distro friendly
-Immutable-distro friendly, isolated python management.
+- Isolated python management.

 See [notes](#notes) for details

 ## Overview:
 1. Create the container (into which inkcut will be installed)
-The [composed approach](#create-the-container) will create the container and build & install inkcut in one step.
+The [declarative approach](#create-the-container) will create the container and build & install inkcut in one step.
 The [decomposed approach](#decomposed-approach) separates the process, facilitating troubleshooting.
 2. [Create an inkcut.desktop file](#launching-inkcut-from-the-host)
 Make InkCut conveniently launchable from host machine